-Satisfactory Academic Progress (SAP) is checked at the conclusion of each semester.
-A student who was previously making satisfactory progress and then fails to meet SAP standards will be placed on financial aid warning and will be notified of the consequences of not achieving the minimum standards for Satisfactory Academic Progress required to maintain financial aid eligibility.
-Students on financial aid warning continue to receive financial aid for the next semester in which they enroll.
+Satisfactory Academic Progress is checked at the conclusion of each semester.
+A student, who was previously making satisfactory progress, who then fails to meet SAP standards will be placed on financial aid warning and will be notified via email within 30 days of the completed semester of the consequences of not achieving the minimum standards for Satisfactory Academic Progress required to maintain financial aid eligibility.
+Students on financial aid warning continue to receive financial aid for the next semester in which he/she enrolls.
 A student who meets SAP standards at the end of the warning period will be removed from financial aid warning.